United States diplomatic cables leak: September 2011 release of mostly unredacted cables

 In August 2010, Assange gave Guardian journalist David Leigh an encryption key and a URL where he could locate the full Cablegate file.
 In February 2011, shortly before Domscheit-Berg's book appeared, Leigh and Luke Harding, another Guardian journalist, published WikiLeaks: Inside Julian Assange's War on Secrecy via Guardian Books.
 In it, Leigh revealed the encryption key Assange had given him.

 The key to the document is: ACollectionOfDiplomaticHistorySince_1966_ToThe_PresentDay#.

-The encrypted file was placed in a hidden sub-folder on the WikiLeaks web server on which it had been placed to aid in transferring the file from WikiLeaks to Leigh and not removed due to oversight.
-When the WikiLeaks website experienced denial-of-service attacks, mirror sites were setup and supporters created and shared a compressed BitTorrent of the entire site, including the hidden sub-folder.
+The encrypted file was placed in a hidden sub-folder on the WikiLeaks web server on which it had been placed to aid in transferring the file from WikiLeaks to Leigh and not removed due to an oversight.
+When the WikiLeaks website experienced denial-of-service attacks, mirror sites were set up and supporters created and shared a compressed BitTorrent of the entire site, including the hidden sub-folder.
 On 25 August 2011, the German magazine Der Freitag published an article about it, and while it left out the crucial details, there was enough to allow others to begin piecing the information together.
 The story was also published in the Danish newspaper Dagbladet Information and the US Embassy in London and the US State Department were notified the same day.

 On 29 August, WikiLeaks published over 130,000 unredacted cables.
 On 31 August, WikiLeaks tweeted a link to a torrent of the encrypted data.
+On 1 September 2011, WikiLeaks announced that an encrypted version of the un-redacted US State Department cables had been available for months.
+WikiLeaks said that it would publish the entire, unredacted archive in searchable form on its website the next day.

+The unredacted cables were published by Cryptome a day before WikiLeaks.
+Cryptome's owner, John Young, testified in 2020 that Cryptome has never been asked by US law enforcement to remove the unredacted cables and that they remain online.

-By 1 September, the encrypted Cablegate file had been decrypted and published by Cryptome.
-On 2 September, WikiLeaks published unredacted copies of all of the cables on their website.
+On 2 September, WikiLeaks published searchable, unredacted copies of all of the cables on their website.

 According to Glenn Greenwald, WikiLeaks decided that the "safest course was to release all the cables in full, so that not only the world's intelligence agencies but everyone had them, so that steps could be taken to protect the sources and so that the information in them was equally available."
-According to The Guardian, it includes more than 1,000 cables containing the names of individual activists, and around 150 identifying whistleblowers.
+According to The Guardian, "the newly published archive" contained "more than 1,000 cables identifying individual activists; several thousand labelled with a tag used by the US to mark sources it believes could be placed in danger; and more than 150 specifically mentioning whistleblowers".

-At Julian Assange's extradition hearing, Professor Christian Grothoff said that the unredacted cables were published by Cryptome a day before WikiLeaks, so WikiLeaks was not the primary publisher.
-In a statement introduced by Assange's lawyers, Cryptome's owner, John Young, stated that Cryptome has never been asked by US law enforcement to remove the unredacted cables and that they remain online.